LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-consumer experience.md

 ### Solution:

-consumer having closed (deleted) the iMessage thread on their device;
+Consumer should not delete the iMessage thread on their device.